Public Chamber reports on state-civil society relations

 The report likewise reveals trends which have had an influence on increased civic engagement.
 These include amendments to the Constitution, work on updating national projects, and independent public scrutiny of voting practices.

-Secretary of the Civic Chamber, Lidia Mikheeva, reported that the chamber has tasked itself with making this year’s report compact, engaging, readable, and challenging.
+Secretary of the Public Chamber, Lidia Mikheeva, reported that the chamber has tasked itself with making this year’s report compact, engaging, readable, and challenging.
 Meanwhile, a large number of proposals put forward during the report’s preparation warrant separate publication in the form of a special report.

 “The state of civil society in 2020 can be summed up in three words: united, compassionate, and caring.
 We have witnessed this first hand and this has become an integral part of everyone’s lives this year,” underlined Mikheeva.